RECLAIMING IMPORT VAT IN ITALY

 DDP or Delivered Duty Paid refers to shipments where the shipper (the overseas company not established in Italy) delivers goods sourced from a non-EU country to their final destination in Italy, but already cleared for importation.

 The overseas company bears all landed costs, including transportation charges, import duty and taxes levied on the goods by the Italian Customs Authorities.

 B. How import duty and taxes are charged in Italy ?

-The freight forwarder or carrier pays in advance the duty and taxes to Italian Customs, and returns an invoice corresponding to the taxes prepaid to the shipper.
+The freight forwarder or carrier pays in advance the duty and taxes to Italian Customs and returns to the shipper an invoice corresponding to import taxes prepaid.

 C. Can my company reclaim import VAT for DDP shipment to Italy ?

 YES!
 But under the 13th Directive VAT refund procedure, this possibility is only for companies established in some non-EU countries.
 When the implementation of the 8th or 13th Directive VAT reclaim scheme is not possible, the foreign company can still reclaim Italian VAT if registered for VAT purposes in Italy either directly or by appointing a fiscal representative under the provisions of article 35, DPR 633/72.